R for Biologists course

 We can use pivot_longer() to easily change the format into long format.

-Explanation: We use cols = starts_with("GSM") to tell the function we want to reformat the columns whose names start with “GSM”. pivot_longer() will then reformat the specified columns into two new columns, which we’re naming “Sample” and “Count”.
-The names_to = "Sample" specifies that we want the new column containing the columns we sepcified with cols to be named “Sample”, and the values_to = "Count" specifies that we want the new column contining the values to be named “Count”.
+Explanation: We use cols = starts_with("GSM") to tell the function we want to reformat the columns whose names start with “GSM” (these columns are the ones where we have the gene counts). pivot_longer() will then reformat the specified columns into two new columns, which we’re naming “Sample” and “Count”.
+Thenames_to = "Sample" specifies that we want the new column containing the columns to be named “Sample”, and thevalues_to = "Count" specifies that we want the new column containing the values to be named “Count”.

 seqdata <- pivot_longer(counts, cols = GSM1480291:GSM1480302,